 If you have a guitar, bass guitar or any stringed instrument that needs some attention we've got you covered.
 Australian guitar maker and repairer Mitchell Morris will take on any instrument repair job, from snapped necks to re-lacquers to string changes...and more!

 We're always up for a instrument repair challenge.

-Below is a gallery of some of our repair work.
+Below is a gallery of some of our repair work and you can find our price list here.
 Enjoy!

 Fender Strat Restoration

 This 1971 Strat, a beloved family piece was passed down from father to son but to make it playable again it needed a little work.
 The fret board had done many miles, as it was played by the client's father for three decades.
 There was a fair bit of ware and tare with the frets being completely worn down, all electronics corroded and a peeling paint job.